AnIdiotInvests/anidiotinvests.github.io/_posts/2022-03-12-investing-automation.md

 ## Why Automate Investing?

-Automating your investing strategy has many benefits, but there are the two main reasons I personally do this.
+Automating your investing strategy has many benefits, but there are two main reasons I personally use automation.

 ### 1. Save Time

 If you have multiple platforms, and you are investing in small chunks daily, the time it takes to login and purchase can add up over time.

-5min a day X 5 days a week X 52 weeks a year = roughly 21.66 hrs (exclude holidays obviously)
+5 min a day X 5 days a wk X 52 wks a yr = roughly 21.66 hrs (exclude holidays obviously)

 I know you could download an investing application on your phone, and simply click a few buttons and be done with it.
 This might only take you one minute a day.